venkataraokadari/conversational-agent-application-starter-kit/README.md

 ### How this app works

-Users talk in natural language to the system to find movies that match the search criteria they've specified.
-The system is built to understand natural language that relates to searching for and selecting movies to watch.
-For example, saying "I'd like to see a recent R rated drama" causes the system to search the movie repository and to return the names of all R-rated dramas that have been released in the last 30 days.
+This app provides a conversational interface that let's users search for movies based on a set of criteria.
+This dialog system is built to understand natural language related to searching and selecting movies.
+For example, "I'd like to see a recent R rated drama" returns the names of all R-rated dramas that have been released in the last 30 days.

+This dialog system also understands variations of text, which allows users to phrase their responses in many different ways.
+For example, the system might ask, "Do you want to watch an upcoming movie or one that's playing tonight?"
+The user can reply with "tonight" or "Show me movies playing currently," and the system understands that the user wants to know about current movies.

-The system is designed to obtain the following types of information about movies from users before it searches the repository:
+The conversation is designed to obtain three pieces of information before searching the movie repository:

 * Recency: The system determines whether users want to know about currently playing movies or upcoming movies.
 * Genre: The system understands movie genres, such as action, comedy, and horror.
-* Rating: The system understands movie rating, such as G, PG-13, and R.
+* Rating: The system understands movie ratings, such as G, PG-13, and R.

-Users can search across all genres and ratings simply by answering "no" to the corresponding questions.
-Before the system searches the movie repository, it needs to know whether a user prefers current movies or upcoming movies.
-The system understands variations of text, so users can rephrase their responses, and the system will still process it.
-For example, the system might ask, "Do you want to watch an upcoming movie or one that's playing tonight?"
-Users can say "tonight" or "Show me movies playing currently," and the system understands that both answers mean that users want to know about current movies.
+Users can search across all genres and ratings by answering "no" to the corresponding questions.

 ## Getting Started
-If you fork the project and want to push your fork follow the next steps.
+If you've forked the project and want to push your fork, follow these steps.

   1. Create a Bluemix account.
 [Sign up][sign_up] in Bluemix or use an existing account.
 Watson services in beta are free to use.